BeckieMorton/BeckieMorton/README.md

 💻 TECH: HTML, CSS, JavaScript, React, Node.js, Express API, MongoDB, Web Accessibility, APIs, mob and paired programming, GitHub 💻

 - 🔭 I’m currently working on weekly projects for my Technigo Web Development BootCamp (I will graduate in January 2024) + completing The Ultimate React Course @ udemy 🤩
-- 🌱 I’m currently learning: Adding to my final project https://airportfinder.netlify.app/
+- 🌱 I’m currently learning: Adding to my final project https://airportfinder.netlify.app/ and perfecting my portfolio
 - ⚡ Fun fact: I have a Computer Science degree but never worked in IT 🗺️ After switching career goals, I have returned with a new passion to learn about all things web development!

   Technigo: https://www.technigo.io/